DanielCoronelPV/Portfolio-Angular/README.md

 ## 📄 About Me
 I'm **Daniel Coronel**, a web developer from Paraguay 🇵🇾 passionate about building modern, responsive, and interactive web applications.
-I specialize in **JavaScript, TypeScript, Angular, HTML, CSS, and Blazor**, and I enjoy turning ideas into functional and aesthetic digital products.
+I specialize in **JavaScript, TypeScript, Angular, HTML, and CSS**, and I enjoy turning ideas into functional and aesthetic digital products.

 ---